Convex-Dev/design/cad/017_peerops/README.md

 A Peer maintains a managed list of outgoing connections (i.e. connections to which they broadcast their Beliefs).

 Outgoing connections follow the following rules:
 - **Validated hosts**: Peers MUST only connect to Peers accesible on the network via the host address specified for the destination Peer in the current consensus, **or** if they are explicitly instructed to connect to a specific host address by the Peer Operator (e.g. when joining the Network).
-This minismises the chance of connecting to Bad Peers.
+This minimises the chance of connecting to Bad Peers.
 - **Random elimination**: Peers SHOULD eliminate connections at random for low-staked Peers.
 This allows the Peer network to stay dynamic, and give an opportunity for new Peers to be connected to
 - **Stake-weighted selection** Peers MUST connect to other Peers preferentially according to stake, so that Bad Peers do not have a significant chance of isolating a Peer
 - **Target connection count**: Peers should attempt to maintain a number of outgoing connections to Peers as configured by the Peer Operator.
 This allows Peer Operators to control their bandwidth usage.